Bhavyamalikk/Handwritten-Digit-Classification/README.md

  ### TASK:
- The task is to classify a given image of a handwritten digit into one of 10 classes representing integer values from 0 to 9, inclusively.
+ The task is to classify a given image of a handwritten digit using artificial neural network (ANN) into one of 10 classes representing integer values from 0 to 9, inclusively.

  ### OUTLINE: